 Generative AI is a form of AI, which produces new content, such as images, text or computer code.
 It works by using large quantities of data, often harvested from the internet, to train a model in the underlying patterns and structures of that data.
-After many rounds of training, sometimes involving machines only, sometimes involving humans, the model is capable of generating new content.
+After many rounds of training the model is capable of generating new content.
 When a user provides a prompt or input, the AI evaluates the likelihood of various possible responses based on what it has learned from its training data.
 It then selects and presents the response that has the highest probability of being the right fit for the given prompt.
 That prompt and response then may be fed back into the model to provide further training.